p-v-o-s/riffle-flash/README.md

 # riffle-flash

-instructions for a unix-based system:
+Instructions for a unix-based system.

-in the 'blinker' directory:

-1. First make flash.sh executable:
+In the 'blinker' directory ... first make flash.sh executable:

 ```
 chmod u+x flash.sh
 ```

-2. then run the script:
+Then run the script:

 ```
 sudo ./flash.sh
 ```

+The device should blink once per second.